griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Provincial culture - local teams working in Desk Farms - local assumptions.
   * Poor knowledge sharing.
 Ever experienced contacting teams by email to source information?
 You may as well have sent your email to dev/null.

-* Single Point of Failure.
+* Location becomes a single point of failure.
 Contingency Planning.
 Disaster recovery.
 Fire Drill.
   * Marching ants can recover.

 * Depending on your circumstances the best time for productivity is lost commuting.